wilwhitlarkgl/gl-srtl-challenge/cloud-backup-and-recovery-policy.md

 # Cloud Backup and Recovery Policy
 This policy is designed to protect data within Graylog Cloud to be sure it is not lost and can be recovered in the event of an equipment failure, intentional destruction of data, or disaster.
-It encompasses the Retention Cycle for Customers, detailing [Log Retention](#log-retention), [Alerting](#alerting), [Encryption](#encryption), [Replication](#replication) Across Sites and [Procedures](#procedures).
+It encompasses the Retention Cycle for Customers, detailing [Log Retention](#log-retention), [Alerting](#alerting), [Encryption](#encryption), [Replication](#replication) Across Sites, and [Procedures](#procedures).
 General requirements for each of these components will be outlined and specifics related to our platform implementation (a.k.a. ["Platform Component Specifics"](#platform-component-specifics)) will be provided below.

 ## Scope
 This policy applies to all data which provides the service delivered (“Graylog Cloud”) that is owned/leased and operated by Graylog, Inc.